rotemchn/SQE_hw3/README.md

 *User story:* A client adds a review to a product.

-*Preconditions:* There is a store with a product.
+*Preconditions:* There is a store with a product which the client purchased.

 *Expected outcome:*  The a review is added to the product.